Uppingham School Guide: Reviews Rankings, Fees and More

-Uppingham School is an elite, independent co-educational boarding and day school founded in 1584.
+Uppingham School is an elite, independent co-educational boarding school founded in 1584.
 Over 793 pupils are currently enrolled at Uppingham, 98% of which are boarders.

 The philosophy of Uppingham is focused on bringing out the best of the intellectual and creative potential of each pupil through a strong balance of academic curriculum and co-curricular activities.

 The historic background and highly rich culture of academic curriculum and co-curricular activities, particularly in the fields of music and sports, has established Uppingham as one of the most prominent schools in the UK.

 The school campus is significant to the vibrant market town of Uppingham in Rutland United Kingdom.
 The campus is an architectural balance and contrast of tradition and modernity, featuring a main quadrangle bordered by the chapel, the Victorian architecture of School House, the School Tower and Colonnade.
 The £40m campus was short-listed for the prestigious Stirling Award for architecture.